 Retasket thanked School District 27 for supporting meaningful change by teaching about Canada’s residential school history.

 “Thank you also for validating that every child matters,” Retasket said.

 Orange Shirt Day has been celebrated in Williams Lake since 2012.

-Webstad is in Victoria this week where she has been visiting schools and a college to share her story and participate in the City of Victoria’s Orange Shirt Day celebration on Saturday, Sept.
+Webstad was in Victoria where she has been visiting schools and a college to share her story and participate in the City of Victoria’s Orange Shirt Day celebration on Saturday, Sept.
 30 at Centennial Square.